dukebw/cs-4zp6-abjud/tensorFlowModels/write_tf_record/README.md

 `oneof` block shares memory, and at most one field can be set at the same time.
-Setting a `oneof` field will automatically clear all other members of the `oneof` block, so if we have a `Feature` and set its `bytes_list` field, that value will be deleted if then set its `float_list` field.
+Setting a `oneof` field will automatically clear all other members of the `oneof` block, so if we have a `Feature` and set its `bytes_list` field, that value will be deleted if we then set its `float_list` field.

 The `map` syntax is a shortcut for generating key, value pairs, where the key type is any integral or string type and the value can be anything.
 The